josemorista/josemorista/README.md

 ## 👋 About me

-I'm a Fullstack developer and visual computing researcher, I have a Master's degree at Graphic and Visual computing.
+I'm a Fullstack developer and researcher.
 Welcome to my page and make yourself at home! 🙂

+## 📚 Education

+- Master's degree at Graphic and Visual computing at UFF;
+- Graduated in Computer Science at UFF.

 ## ☕ Tech Stack